delta94/brandonskerritt.github.io/_posts/2018-02-11-algorithms.md

 Tree's have **exactly** one path between two vertices.
 You cannot have more than one path between any 2 vertices.

-The number of paths that lead into and out of a vertice is called the __degree__ of a vertice.
+The number of paths that lead into and out of a vertex is called the __degree__ of a vertex.

 ![img](tree_vertex.png)